bitslabsyr/stack/README.md

 **Project Account Setup**

+There are two ways to setup up a project account for STACK: via the command line or via the STACK front-end.

+_Command Line_

-From the main STACK directory, activate the _setup.py_ script with the following command:
+From the main STACK package directory (STACK/php/SoMeToolkit/), activate the _setup.py_ script with the following command:

     python setup.py